 - Sales evaluations help to identify the strengths and weaknesses of your product or service.

 - A team can do them, including customers, employees, suppliers, competitors, etc.

 - Identifying strengths and weaknesses will allow you to make changes to improve sales.

 - Doing an evaluation will also show how profitable your business is, leading to better decision-making.

 - Evaluating your sales performance will help you see what is working and what isn’t

-- You might find that there are some items on the shelf that should be removed to make room for new products.
+- You might find that some items on the shelf should be removed to make room for new products.

 - You can also discover which of your employees are performing well and which need more training or coaching.